Shops and Services

 - Disabling alarm systems for repairs or service

-The Lock Shop completed numerous major projects providing electronic locks, lock cylinders, and keys in support of projects under the direction of Facilities Planning & Construction.
+The Building Access Service Center completed numerous major projects providing electronic locks, lock cylinders, and keys in support of projects under the direction of Facilities Planning & Construction.

 - Departmental key request (no charge)